blacklistperformer/demo-repo/README.md

 now we check this same shit on cmd we have closed the git bash command shell and not moving on to the next sptep

+we wrote a code of hello world and say hi function ion c++ this is to check stuf at time stamp 40 minutes